DMackRus/TrajOptKP/README.md

 ## Installation

-1. Clone this repository (Please note that this repository uses submodules, so you need to clone recursively.
+1. Clone this repository (Please note that this repository uses submodules, so you need to clone recursively).
    ```
    git clone --recursive https://github.com/DMackRus/TrajOptKP.git
    ```